datayana/datayana.github.io/pages/study/buddhism/AN_3.65_kalama_sutta_appendix.md

 >
 > “You ask me about the occurrence of suffering”: Suffering, bitterness, old age, sickness, death, sadness, desperation, and sorrow.
 You ask, you ask about the cause of suffering, you ask about the root, you ask about arising, you ask about happening, you ask about waiting, you ask about the nutriment, you ask about the object, you ask about the condition, you ask about the collection, you ask strongly, you ask, beg, request, make it clear.
 “Mettagū,” the Blessed One called the Brāhmaṇa by his name.
 “Blessed One,” this is a respectful synonym… (omitted).
 >
 > “I will say that for you as **the one who knows**”: “That,” I will explain the cause of suffering, …the root, arising, production, …(omitted); I will explain, I will teach… (omitted).
-“As the one who knows,” **such as the one who knows, the one who understands, the one who penetrates, not from hearsay, not from rumors, not from inheritance, not from scripture, not from logic, not from reasoning, not because of theoretical contemplation, not because of the insights accepted after contemplation; a method that is personally proven and self-proven by oneself**, I will say that.
+“As the one who knows,” **such as the one who knows, the one who understands, the one who penetrates**, not from hearsay, not from rumors, not from inheritance, not from scripture, not from logic, not from reasoning, not because of theoretical contemplation, not because of the insights accepted after contemplation; a **method that is personally proven and self-proven by oneself**, I will say that.

 Tracing back to Pali [pi/cnd8](https://legacy.suttacentral.net/pi/cnd8):